jonahmende/Spatial_Ecology_in_R_2025/exam/code.md

+## Introduction: Deep Learning in Spatial Ecology

+Predicting the distribution of wide-ranging apex predators like the **Italian Wolf (*Canis lupus*)** requires more than just identifying isolated environmental variables; it requires an understanding of **landscape architecture**.
+Traditional species distribution models (SDMs) often treat pixels as independent data points, ignoring the spatial relationships between a forest patch, a mountain ridge, and a nearby highway.

+This project implements a **Convolutional Neural Network (CNN)** to model wolf habitat suitability across Northern and Central Italy.
+By treating environmental data as multi-channel images (similar to how facial recognition software views RGB pixels), the CNN can "see" the texture of the terrain.
+We integrate high-resolution topographic data, human footprint indices, and satellite-derived vegetation layers to train a model capable of recognizing the complex ecological signatures that define a wolf's home range.

+### Project Objectives

+* **Spatial Context:** Move beyond pixel-based modeling by extracting  pixel "habitat patches" to capture neighborhood effects.
+* **Data Integration:** Harmonize diverse data sources (GBIF, Copernicus, and NASA) into a standardized 500m UTM grid.
+* **Biogeographic Accuracy:** Utilize "Donut Sampling" and spatial thinning to mitigate the observer bias common in citizen-science data.
+* **Predictive Mapping:** Generate a probability-based atlas of wolf presence to inform conservation and human-wildlife conflict mitigation.

 ## 1. Project Initialization and Dependency Management

 The first step in any spatial deep learning workflow is establishing a clean environment.
 This involves setting the working directory to ensure file paths remain consistent and loading a specific suite of libraries designed to handle the complex transition from **geographic rasters** to **neural network tensors**.